 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Counted seven board members present.
-Miami-Cass REMC attorney Jeremy Fetty also attended.
+Miami-Cass REMC attorney J. Michael Deweese also attended via teleconference.
 WVPA board report was given by Jim Savage.
-Monthly legal report was given by Fetty.
+Monthly legal report was given by Deweese.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-February monthly operating, member services and safety reports were reviewed and approved.
-Financial… Continue reading.
+June monthly operating, member services and safety reports were reviewed… Continue reading.

 As technology transforms the way we live, appliances have evolved as well.
 New smart, internet-enabled appliances keep you comfortable, while other upgrades also reduce your energy use to save you money.
 As more internet-enabled technology becomes available, it’s important to see how these devices’ energy use compares to your current equipment.
 Different appliances will vary… Continue reading.

 While fireworks and Independence Day parades are synonymous with the Fourth of July, no such fanfare comes to mind when discussing energy efficiency.
 Perhaps it should.
 If you think about it, energy efficiency not only benefits individuals and families, but the country as a whole.
 Energy efficiency, combined with energy conservation and advances in technology… Continue reading.